Emergent spatiotemporal order and nonreciprocity in driven-dissipative nonlinear magnetic systems: Introduction

-Here we move beyond this regime and demonstrate that the interplay of drive, dissipation, and coherent interactions in a conventional ferromagnetic heterostructure can dynamically stabilize a steady state with no equilibrium analogue.
-Specifically, we show that balancing Gilbert damping with a dc drive in the magnetic multilayer depicted in Fig. \ref{fig: SFLC_cartoon} enables us to stabilize a spacetime-translation-symmetry-breaking chiral spin-superfluid limit cycle.
-The resulting superflow provides an emergent nonreciprocal background: long-wavelength magnons of opposite chirality acquire intrinsically asymmetric dispersions and propagate direction-selectively, realizing a spin-superfluid diode.
+Here we move beyond this regime and demonstrate that the interplay of drive, dissipation, and coherent interactions in a conventional ferromagnetic heterostructure can dynamically stabilize a steady state with no equilibrium analogue: a self-organized, current-carrying nonequilibrium condensate.
+Specifically, we show that balancing Gilbert damping with a dc drive in the magnetic multilayer depicted in Fig. \ref{fig: SFLC_cartoon} allows for the emergence of a spacetime-translation symmetry-breaking chiral spin superfluid limit cycle.
+The resulting superflow provides an emergent nonreciprocal background: long-wavelength magnons of opposite chirality acquire intrinsically asymmetric dispersions and propagate direction-selectively, realizing a spin superfluid diode.
 Crucially, the nonreciprocity is flow-borne: it is neither inherited from built-in structural asymmetries nor reliant on fine-tuned balancing of coherent and dissipative interactions -- it originates from the broken Galilean invariance.

-We further establish a concrete analogue-gravity link by showing that, in the comoving, corotating frame of the spin-superfluid limit cycle, phase fluctuations satisfy a scalar wave equation with an effective (1+1)D acoustic metric.
+We further establish a concrete analogue-gravity link by showing that, in the comoving, corotating frame of the spin superfluid limit cycle, phase fluctuations satisfy a scalar wave equation with an effective (1+1)D acoustic metric.
 The chiral background parametrically squeezes magnons into a stationary two-mode squeezed state.
 Introducing a current-modulation junction nucleates a sonic horizon across which one mode tunnels by particle–hole pair production while its negative-energy partner is advected, yielding Hawking-like emission bursts.